-IAI: None

-1.2

-Tactics and Strategy II is designed for fire service personnel who may be responsible for one or two companies at emergency incidents.
-Company officer leadership, incident safety, pre-fire planning, building construction, firefighting tactics, engine company and truck company operations.
+Tactics and Strategy II is designed for fire protection personnel who may be responsible for one or two companies at emergency incidents.
+Company officer leadership, incident safety, pre-fire planning, building construction, firefighting tactics, Engine Company and truck company operations.
+Prerequisite: FRE 216.